media-studio/media-studio.github.io/privacy_policy/background_eraser.md

 We may collect information about your mobile device, including its model, operating system type and version, unique identifiers, language, mobile network information and the Internet Protocol (IP) address through which you accessed the Service.

 Analytical data
 We may use third party analytics tools for A/B testing.
-Crashlytics & Answers by Fabric for capture crash reports and retention tracking.
+Crashlytics & Answers by Firebase for capture crash reports and retention tracking.
 For example, we may record the frequency and scope of your use of the Service, the duration of your sessions, the interactions you make with the Serviceʼs interface, etc.

 Data Retention
 We retains the information collected pursuant to this Privacy Policy.
 If the collected information is no longer needed for purposes specified in this Privacy Policy, We shall delete all aforementioned information in its possession.